 Her father, Simon de Savonnières de La Troche, of Saint-Germain, Les Hayes, and elsewhere, and her mother, Jeanne Raoul, were both noted for their nobility and integrity.
 From her childhood, Marie de Savonnières was much attracted to the pious life.
-She joined the Ursulines of Tours at the age of 14 and made her profession under the name of Marie de Saint-Bernard.
-Towards 1636, she heard about Canada, and her interest in distant missions was aroused.
-Three years later, she volunteered to accompany Marie de l’Incarnation [see Guyart] to Canada.
+She joined the Ursulines of Tours at the age of 14 and made her profession under the name Marie de Saint-Bernard.
+Towards 1636 she heard about Canada and her interest in distant missions was aroused.
+Three years later she volunteered to accompany Marie de l’Incarnation [see Guyart] to Canada.
 Her heart-broken parents did not conceal their opposition to her departure.
 The young Ursuline then appealed to St. Joseph to change her family’s attitude.
 To show her gratitude and to discharge a vow she had made, Mother Marie de Saint-Bernard assumed the name Marie de Saint-Joseph.
 She sailed for New France in 1639.
-On her arrival in the colony, she devoted herself to the study of the Huron and Algonkin languages.
+On her arrival in the colony, she devoted herself to the study of the Huron and Algonquin languages.
 Contemporaries who knew her describe her as being extremely good-humoured, keen of mind, and well informed.
-As a result, she soon won the confidence of the Indians, who addressed her as their mother.
+As a result, she soon won the confidence of the First Nations, who addressed her as their mother.

 Cite This Article